What is Among Us?

 There are 3 different options for playing the game: (1) being the host device for other local network players, (2) playing online with others, or (3) using a private invite code from (1) to join them.

-Our final note is that the game can be played on Steam via a PC, which does make it slightly more attractive for monitoring play for younger players as they get started.
+Among Us can be played on Nintendo Switch OR Steam via a PC, which does make it slightly more attractive for monitoring play for younger players as they get started.
 Hopefully, that Chromebook, laptop, or PC is in a public place!
+There is a cost ($4.99) to the Steam version.
+It’s also available on the Nintendo Switch for $4.99, which also eliminates ads – bonus!

 The bottom line: Is Among Us safe for your kids?